jonesbrett/Python-3-Cheatsheet/pages/data.md

 model
 year
 ```
-To view the vales in a Dictionary you use the '.values()' methond:
+To view the values in a Dictionary you use the '.values()' methond:

 ```python
 thisdict = {'brand':'Ford', 'model':'Mustang', 'year':1964}